betrusted-io/gateware/CONTRIBUTING.md

 This is an overview of the contribution workflow:

- * Fork the repository on Github
+ * Fork the repository on GitHub
  * Create a topic branch from where you want to base your work (usually from the master branch)
  * Check the formatting rules from existing code (no trailing whitespace, mostly default indentation)
  * Ensure any new code is well-tested, and if possible, any issue fixed is covered by one or more new tests